piotrpl/CarND-Vehicle-Detection/README.md

 Here's a [link to my video result](./project_video.mp4)

 ####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+Filter for false positives and overlapping bounding boxes.

+The code for this step is contained in the get_hog_features() function in the "helper functions" section of the `some_file.py` IPython notebook.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+Furhter, assuming that each blob corresponded to a vehicle I constructed bounding boxes to cover the area of each blob detected.

+Even though identifying individual blobs helped tremendously to reduce amount of false positives in the solution, I was still faced with some in my video.
+As a way of further reducing them down I have collected bounding boxes across number of frames using `deque` and then applied heatmap and "labeling" on this list.
+The effect can be seen in the final video and is also discussed in the final part of this writeup.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: